Our Transformation journey

 Skills development

 The skills development element measures the investment that Famous Brands makes in the training and development of its Black workforce to improve their skills and competencies.
-In 2023, our score for skills development was 20.00 (2022: 20.00).
+In 2024, our score for skills development improved marginally to 20.82 (2023: 20.00).

-Key projects included our partnership with the YES programme to provide a workplace experience to 160 young Black South Africans.
-We allocated approximately 6% of our total skills development budget on developing Black employees across all levels.
-Of this, 0.5% was spent at senior and executive management levels.
+Key projects included our partnership with the YES Programme to provide a workplace experience to 195 young Black South Africans.
+We allocated approximately 87% of our total skills development budget to developing Black employees across all levels.
+Of this, 12.3% was spent at senior and executive management levels.

 The HR teams play an important role in developing employees and supporting the Group in achieving its objectives.
-Training initiatives include the programmes detailed on page 95 and learnerships and internships.
+Training initiatives include the programmes detailed here and learnerships and internships.

 Supporting people with disabilities

-Famous Brands has offered people with disabilities learnerships since 2019.
+After five years, Famous Brands concluded its learnership programme for people with disabilities.
 These learnerships sponsored qualifications in professional cookery and call centre operations.
-We experienced several challenges with these learnerships, including escalating costs to run the programme, high drop-off rates for learnership and minimal absorption of learners into our business.
-These challenges made it difficult for Famous Brands to meet our B-BBEE targets for training people with disabilities.
+We experienced several challenges with these learnerships, including escalating costs to run the programme, high drop-off rates for the learnership and minimal absorption of learners into our business.

-In 2023, we restructured the learnership programme and brought it in-house to run parallel with our normal recruitment processes.
-The intention is to recruit people with disabilities, wherever possible, to replace employees who leave the Group.
+Despite the challenges, we are determined to continue gradually recruiting, training and retaining people with disabilities.
 Finding the right interns increases our overall base of employees with disabilities and lowers the number of learnerships required each year.
 Our employees with disabilities participate in ongoing training, which is offered to all employees.

-This revised programme kicked off in November 2022 and we worked with recruitment agencies that specialise in these areas to select interns.
-We have begun building relationships with higher education institutions as a potential referral channel for interns.
-Since then, we have hired 61 interns.
+We revised the learnership programme by bringing it in-house and working with recruitment agencies that specialise in these areas to select interns.
+We begun building relationships with higher education institutions as a potential referral channel for interns.
+Since then, we have hired 15 interns.

-We invested R11 million and developed training for employees on how to interact with people with disabilities and provide support for both the interns and hosting departments.
+We invested R4.8 million and developed training for employees on how to interact with people with disabilities and provide support for both the interns and hosting departments.

-Case study: Celebrating the success of the YES programme
+Case study: Another successful year with the YES programme

-In February 2022, Famous Brands launched the Famous Brands Academy Barista Learnership in partnership with the YES Programme.
+In February 2022, Famous Brands launched the Famous Brands Academy in partnership with the YES Programme.

-The learnership programme offered 159 unemployed youths a 12-month work experience.
-Of this, 120 youths underwent a training course on coffee and what it takes to be a top barista and 39 youths were placed as interns within the Group.
-The aspiring baristas were trained in all aspects of working in a restaurant through the Training Institute.
+In 2024, YES 3.0 offered 195 unemployed youths a 12-month work experience.
+Of this, 84 youths underwent a coffee training course on what it takes to be a top barista, and 28 youths were placed as interns within the Group.
+We had 80 youths placed as supervisors, coffee technicians and call centre agents to serve our franchise network.
+The aspiring youth were trained in all aspects of working in a restaurant through the Training Institute.
 They also completed the YES work readiness training programme with 25 modules on life skills, such as money management and digital literacy.

-After completing their training, they were placed in franchise partner restaurants to gain valuable work experience for 12 months.
-At year-end, 104 youths graduated from the Famous Brands Academy Barista Learnership.
-We had an overall absorption rate of 91%, where 133 graduates of the YES programme have been employed at restaurants or within the Group.
+Post completing training, they were placed in franchise partner restaurants to gain valuable work experience for 12 months.
+At year-end for YES 2.0, 154 youths graduated from the Famous Brands Academy from an intake of 165 youths.
+We had an overall absorption rate of 80.5%, where 124 YES Programme graduates have been employed at restaurants or within the Group.

-YES is a South African non-profit initiative that brings together business, government and labour to address South Africa’s youth unemployment crisis.
+YES is a South African non-profit initiative that involves collaboration between business, government and labour to address South Africa’s youth unemployment crisis.
 The YES initiative allows for up to two B-BBEE levels of enhanced B-BBEE status recognition.
 This depends on the level of job creation against the prescribed targets and the subsequent absorption of the youths.

 Our impact in numbers